 Austin Workplace Injury Lawyer

 If you are involved in a workplace accident, it is important to report any injury, both minor and major, to an appropriate supervisor and schedule a medical examination as soon as possible.
 Seemingly insignificant injuries have the potential to worsen over time and you could be held accountable for improperly seeking treatment for an injury when later filing a claim for workers’ compensation.
+Call (512) 499-8900 today to book a personalized appointment with experienced and trusted attorneys Ethan L. Shaw and John P. Cowart today!

 Construction Site Accident Claims